-This millennial age group is a fascinating one to say the least, and 2015 marked the year in which millennials became the largest generation in the U.S workforce.
+This millennial age group is a fascinating one to say the least, and 2019 marked the year in which millennials will overtake baby boomers to became the largest generation.

 Due to being brought up with the likes of the internet and social media, the generational gap can often times seem extremely large.
 The harsh reality is a lot of companies simply don’t understand how millennials work.

 For this reason, they are quick to label them as “lazy” or “entitled.”
 The truth of the matter is that a lot of younger workers are exceptionally talented and passionate about making a difference in the world.
 The trick for employers, then, is knowing how to channel these traits for the best performance.
 Unfortunately, a lot of companies miss the mark during the hiring process.

 This in turn leads to high employee turnover, which can be detrimental to businesses of all sizes and deliver fatal blows to your operations at critical times.
 With this in mind, here are four tips to help reel in young professionals for the long haul.

 Lose the Stigma About Job Hoppers